 Tuition for the JD/MBA degree program is a blended average of the two tuition rates and is paid every semester regardless of where courses are taken.
 Financial aid will be processed through the School of Law.

-If you apply to and enroll in both programs before starting either one, you will pay the blended tuition rate from the outset.
-If you start at one school before applying to add the second degree, you will have a one-time tuition adjustment applied in your first semester of the joint degree program.
+If you apply to and enroll in both programs simultaneously, you will pay the blended tuition rate from the outset.
+If you start at one school and later add the second degree, you will have a one-time tuition adjustment applied in your first semester of the joint degree program.

 Fuqua Financial Aid and Merit Scholarships

 The Daytime MBA program gives financial aid in the form of merit-based scholarships and student loan programs.
 Merit scholarship recipients are selected by the Admissions Merit Scholarship Committee.

 - Prior academic achievement

 - Extracurricular activities

 Merit-based scholarships range from partial to full tuition and are awarded for the two-year duration of the MBA program so that you can plan for the entire cost of your education.
 There is no funding for new awards in the second year.